benn888/PRONAME/README.md

 rm -rf ~/miniconda3/miniconda.sh
 ~/miniconda3/bin/conda init bash
 ~~~
+NB: You should use the same miniconda path as the one presented above to avoid any issues when running the PRONAME pipeline.

-The PRONAME environment package is available here: FIGSHARE LINK
+The PRONAME environment package is available here: [FIGSHARE LINK](https://figshare.com/s/6d62e30cbf3e0e8fb082)

 You can then run these commands to install and activate the PRONAME environment: